 TransCanada wants to build a fracked-gas pipeline underneath our treasured Potomac River and C&O Canal.
 This company has shown its reckless disregard for public safety and the environment, and now it wants to threaten our own drinking water and communities for a pipeline that won't benefit Marylanders in any way.

-Help us urge Governor Hogan to REJECT this dangerous pipeline.
+Click here to submit comments by January 25th opposing the Potomac Pipeline.
+Help us urge Governor Hogan to REJECT this dangerous pipeline!

 Can’t make it to the hearing?
 Don’t live in Maryland?
 You can comment on the permit, too!

 Maryland Department of the Environment is accepting comments on the Nontidal Wetlands & Waterways Permit through January 25, 2018 for the Eastern Panhandle Expansion project!
 Take action today & tell them to reject the pipeline!

 P.S.
 With support from hundreds of our members, we were able to help build a powerful grassroots movement to ban fracking in Maryland.
 Please consider making a generous donation to help us in this next fight to keep fossil fuel infrastructure from causing irreversible harm to our water supplies!